 Notes

-- For this no-cook green bean salad recipe, I used haricots verts, the skinny, French-style green beans.
+- For this no-cook cold green bean salad recipe, I used haricots verts, the skinny, French-style green beans.
 You could probably also use regular green beans, but you'll need to cut them into smaller pieces.

 - I always make my salad dressings at home.
 To emulsify them, I usually shake them up in an airtight container with a lid.
 Oddly - for me anyway because I do not have kids - glass baby food storage jars with lids work well for this task.